dirigible-io/dirigible-io.github.io/help/concepts_rest.md

     })
 ```

-> Technically, configuration is not required to execute a service, but obviously it will do nothing, if you don't instruct it what to do.
+Technically, configuration is not required to execute a service, but obviously it will do nothing, if you don't instruct it what to do.

 Finally, we run the service and it processes the HTTP request:

 > .execute();

-Now, this is a fairly simplistic example aiming to give you a hint of how you can bring up a REST API to life with **http-rs** and there is a whole lot more that we shall explore in the next sections.
+Now, this is a fairly simplistic example aiming to give you a hint of how you can bring up a REST API to life with *http-rs*.
+There is a whole lot more that we shall explore in the next sections.

 ## Creating new REST services

 > rs.service()

-Creating new service instances is a simple as invoking **rs.service()**.
-That returns a configurable and/or executable instance of the **HttpController** class.
-The controller API allows to
+Creating new service instances is as simple as invoking *rs.service()*.
+That returns a configurable and/or executable instance of the *HttpController* class.
+The controller API allows to:
-- start configuring rest service (method **resource**)
+- start configuring rest service (method *resource*)
-- serve requests (method **execute**)
+- serve requests (method *execute*)

-and a couple of more advanced activities, which will be reviewed in the [Advanced](#advanced) section below.
+- perform a couple of more advanced activities, which will be reviewed in the [Advanced](#advanced) section below

-Additionally, the controller API features (since 3.1.5) also shortcut factory methods that are useful for simplistic configurations (such as the one in our initial example) such as **get(sPath, fServe, arrConsume, arrProduces)**.
-Read below for more examples how to use.
+Additionally, the controller API features (since 3.1.5) also shortcut factory methods that are useful for simplistic configurations (like the one in our initial example) such as *get(sPath, fServe, arrConsume, arrProduces)*.
+Read below for more examples how to use the methods.

 ## Serving requests